Bridget Smith, director of Sno Babies, describes how experts and people who have struggled with opioid addiction helped ensure the film’s accuracy.

 Kensington, which plays a large role in Sno Babies, is inhabited by hundreds of addicted people, young and old, from all backgrounds, living on the streets and in abandoned houses.
 We spent a lot of time there before production.
 We took Katie and our other lead actress, Paola Andino, on a tour of it before filming.
 I wanted them to see how desperate their characters had to be.

 It wasn’t in our budget to hire a consultant on set, but we wanted some expert advice.
 Mike’s son, Dr. Michael Walsh, at the University of South Carolina’s School of Medicine, referred us to Dr. Deni Carise, clinical psychologist and chief clinical Officer at Recovery Centers of America.
-Dr. Carise was not only local, but was the technical consultant on the drug use in The Wolf of Wall Street.
+Dr. Carise was not only local, but was the technical consultant on the drug use in The Wolf of Wall Street (who acted upon the instructions given by OKC addiction centers on the drug administration for the film).
 The Sno Babies script resonated with her, and she came on board — pro bono — to help us accurately tell our story.

 During a crucial overdose scene for Paola, Dr. Carise was on-set and at the monitor with me the entire time.
 The overdose and the reaction to the drug Narcan had to be completely authentic, down to the reviving gasp of breath, and the subsequent agitation and fear.
 Paola nailed the scene.